1. General Principles

 • suitability of living accommodation;

-• The individual’s views, wishes, feelings and beliefs.
-Considering the person’s views and wishes is critical to a person centred assessment and care and support system.
-Staff should not ignore or downplay the importance of a person’s own opinions in relation to their life and their care.
-Where particular views, feelings or beliefs (including religious beliefs) impact on the choices that a person may wish to make about their care, these should be taken into account.
-This is especially important where a person has expressed views in the past, but no longer has capacity to make decisions themselves.
+• The adult’s views, wishes, feelings and beliefs.
+Considering the adult’s views and wishes is key to providing centred care and support.
+Where the adult has particular views, feelings or beliefs (including religious beliefs) which impact on the choices they may wish to make about their care, these should be taken into account.
+This is especially important where an adult has expressed views in the past, but no longer has mental capacity to make their own decisions.

 • The importance of preventing or delaying the development of needs for care and support and the importance of reducing needs that already exist.
-At every interaction with a person, the staff should consider whether or how the person’s existing needs could be reduced or other needs could be delayed or prevented.
-Effective interventions at the right time can stop needs from escalating, and help people maintain their independence for longer (see chapter on Preventing, Reducing or Delaying Needs).
+At every interaction with an adult or carer, staff should consider whether or how their existing needs could be reduced or other needs could be prevented or delayed.
+Effective interventions at the right time can stop needs from escalating, and help adults maintain their independence for longer (see chapter on Preventing, Reducing or Delaying Needs).

-• The need to ensure that decisions are made having regard to all the individual’s circumstances (and are not based only on their age or appearance, any condition they have, or any aspect of their behaviour which might lead others to make unjustified assumptions about their wellbeing).
-Staff should not make judgements based on preconceptions about the person’s circumstances, but should in every case work to understand their individual needs and goals (see chapter on Assessment).
+• The need to ensure that decisions are made having regard to all the adult’s circumstances (and are not, for example, based only on their age or appearance, any condition they have, or any aspect of their behaviour which might lead others to make unjustified assumptions about their wellbeing).
+Staff should not make judgements based on preconceptions about the adult’s circumstances, but should in every case work to understand their individual needs and goals (see chapter on Assessment).

-• The importance of the individual participating as fully as possible in decisions about them and being provided with the information and support necessary to enable the individual to participate.
-Care and support should be personal, and people should be fully involved in decisions about their care.
+• The importance of the adult participating as fully as possible in decisions about them and being provided with the information and support necessary to enable this.
+Care and support should be personal, and people should be fully involved in decisions about their care (see chapters on Assessment and Independent Advocacy).

-• The importance of achieving a balance between the individual’s wellbeing and that of any friends or relatives who are involved in caring for the individual.
-People should be considered in the context of their families and support networks, not just as isolated individuals with needs.
-It is important to take into account the impact of an individual’s needs on those who support them, and take steps to help others access information or support (see chapter on Assessment).
+• The importance of achieving a balance between the adult’s wellbeing and that of any friends or relatives who are involved in caring for them.
+Adults should be considered in the context of their families and support networks.
+It is important to take into account the impact of the adult’s needs on those who support them (see chapter on Assessment).

-• The need to protect people from abuse and neglect.
-Staff should ensure people are protected from abuse or neglect.
-This is not confined only to safeguarding issues, but should be a general principle applied in every case (see the chapters on Adult Safeguarding and Assessing and Managing Risk).
+• The need to protect adults from abuse and neglect.
+Ensuring adults are protected from abuse and neglect it a key part of promoting wellbeing (see the chapters on Adult Safeguarding and Assessing and Managing Risk).

-• The need to ensure that any restriction on the individual’s rights or freedom of action that is involved in the exercise of the function is kept to the minimum necessary for achieving the purpose for which the function is being exercised.
-Where action is taken which restricts rights or freedoms, they should always be the least restrictive necessary (see the chapter on Deprivation of Liberty Safeguards).
+• The need to ensure that any restriction on the adult’s rights or freedom of action are kept to the minimum necessary.
+Where action is taken which restrict an adult’s rights or freedoms, the course followed should always be the least restrictive necessary (see the chapter on Deprivation of Liberty Safeguards).

-These principles must be considered in relation to every individual.
-This will ensure an approach that looks at a person’s life holistically, considering their needs in the context of their skills, ambitions, and priorities – as well as the other people in their life and how they can support the person in meeting the outcomes they want to achieve.
-The focus should be on supporting people to live as independently as possible for as long as possible.
+These principles must be considered in relation to every adult.
+This will ensure an approach that looks at a their life holistically, considering their needs in the context of their skills, ambitions, and priorities – as well as the other people in their life and how they can support the adult in meeting the outcomes they want to achieve.
+The focus should be on supporting adults to live as independently as possible for as long as possible.

-These principles will vary in their relevance and application to individuals.
-For some people, spiritual or religious beliefs will be of great significance, and should be taken into particular account.
+These principles will vary in their relevance to individual adults.
+For some adults, spiritual or religious beliefs will be of great significance, and should be taken into particular account.
 However, every person is different and what matters most to them will vary widely.
 See also chapter on Providing Culturally Appropriate Care.

 2. Principles of Adult Safeguarding